TheSonicZone/Rouge/README.md

 - Ability to work with USB attached sound cards e.g. ASUS XONAR MK 2

 ### Project Structure
- This project is broken up into two key areas:
+Project consists of a standard ARMBIAN installation (with software installed) on the OrangePi.
+The serial port mates with a UART on the STM32.
- - Service application running on Armbian as a daemon, which handles the network share mounting, manages Audacious in headless mode, playlist, and sound sink
+The STM32F072RB implements the MICON
  - MICON (Man Interface CONtrol) that drives the LCD display, reads the optical encoder and power button, reads the IR sensor, and controls the DIR chip (digital interface receiver)

-The service application is written in C compiled with Code::Blocks for the armhf target and requires the arm-linux-gnueabihf GCC compiler to be installed.
+The MICON application is written in C which is compiled using Atollic TrueSTUDIO*.
+This requires creation of an initial project and then transplantation of CMSIS and the STM32F072 Standard Peripheral Libraries.
+Note that we DO NOT USE STM32CubeIDE at this time because a) the HAL gets in the way of us doing real hardware driving and
-The MICON application is written in C which is a project for the STM32CubeIDE (ARM Cortex M0).
-This may include libraries such as CMSIS and is dependent on ST Micro's libraries for the micro's peripherals.
-The latter is subject to change and what may work now may be broken in 2 years' time because ST Microelectronics has consistently changed the libraries over the years.
-When in doubt, clone the whole project!
+b) any change to the device peripherals is not easy because the HAL is in the way.
+If you change it using the IOC file, it rubs out all your code.
+Pretty dumb!

 ### Linux
 This project is designed to work with Armbian Focal.
 A number of steps are required to be performed (specifically armbian-config), as well as installation of software on the boot medium.
 A complete ready-to-run SD card image will be provided.
 However note that the OrangePi Zero requires a small hardware modification to gain access to the S/PDIF output on the AllWinner H2.